Make. All. Votes. Count. (Part II: single-winner)

 The winner is found in three steps.
 First, the three candidates with the most “good” ratings become semifinalists; then, the two of those with the fewest “bad” ratings become finalists; and finally, the finalist who’s rated higher on more ballots wins.

 A couple of extra rules cover some unusual situations.
-First, no two semifinalists can be from the same party; that stops one party from sweeping the election by running three identical candidates.
-Second, it takes at least 15% “good” ratings to become a semifinalist; so when there are only two serious candidates, a third unknown can’t win by mistake.
+First, all three semifinalists can’t be from the same party; that stops one party from sweeping the election by running three identical candidates.
+Second, to become a semifinalist, you need at least half as many “good” ratings as the candidate with the most; so when there are only two serious candidates, a third unknown can’t win by mistake.

 The upshot is: you need to generate enthusiasm to become a semifinalist; the two least-divisive semifinalists become finalists; and majority rules in picking the winner.
-Voting strategically to get an unfair advantage isn’t impossible (there’s actually a proof that it never is), but it’s almost never possible to predict a way to do that in advance.
+Voting strategically to get an unfair advantage isn’t always impossible (there’s actually a proof that no voting method makes it impossible), but in most normal elections there’s no way to do it, and even when it is possible, there’s no way to predict how in advance.

 ¹ In 2000, the tiniest surplus of second-choice votes from Greens would have swung the vote to Clinton.
 And in 2016, it’s less clear exactly who would have won under a better voting method, but Trump probably wouldn’t have won either the primary or (if he’d made it that far) the general.
 In fact, the most likely winner under a better voting method would be Sanders.